roastduck/FreeTensor/experiments/longformer/tvm/README.md

-We implement the program with a series of custom operators with `tvm.compute`, tuned with AutoSchedule.
+We implement the program with a series of custom operators with `tvm.te.compute`, tuned with AutoSchedule.